steqeq/0000/docs/understand/using_gpu_sanitizer.md

 #### Higher Memory Use

-The address checking described above relies on the compiler to surround each program variable with a "redzone" and on address sanitizer runtime to surround each runtime memory allocation with a redzone and fill the shadow corresponding to each redzone with poison.
+The address checking described above relies on the compiler to surround each program variable with a red zone and on address sanitizer runtime to surround each runtime memory allocation with a red zone and fill the shadow corresponding to each red zone with poison.
-The added memory for the redzones is additional overhead on top of the 13% overhead for the shadow memory itself.
+The added memory for the red zones is additional overhead on top of the 13% overhead for the shadow memory itself.

 Applications which consume most one or more available memory pools when